About Paramotor Training

 Well, that’s really up to you, your commitment, your time, your development, and the weather.
 You, however, can train as much as you like, most days during Phase 1.
 On average, training takes about 14 days (Phase 1 and Phase 2).
 These are good weather days, not days in a row.
 If training takes more time or less time, that’s okay as well.
 We understand that people develop at different rates.
 We also understand that students have jobs, have family commitments, and are working at their own pace and with their own schedule.

 Do You Sell Gear?
-And How Can I Get $500 Back?

 What Happens After Training or if Something Happens in Life?